 The Consolidated Financial Statements presented herein reflect the accounts of KeySpan and its subsidiaries.
 Most of our subsidiaries are fully consolidated in the financial information presented, except for certain subsidiary investments in the Energy Investments segment which are accounted for on the equity method as we do not have a controlling voting interest or otherwise have control over the management of such companies.
 All significant intercompany transactions have been eliminated.
 Certain reclassifications were made to conform prior period financial statements to current period financial statement presentation.
 For December 31, 2003, 2002 and 2001, we reclassified income from equity investments and property sales from other income and (deductions) to operating income on the Consolidated Statement of Income.
-On the 2001 Consolidated Statement of Cash Flows, minority interest, changes in assets and liabilities - other, and (gain) loss on disposal of subsidiary stock amounts have been reclassified.
-The amount related to the loss from discontinued operations has been separately identified as (gain) loss on disposal of subsidiary stock.
-In addition, minority interest was previously disclosed as a component of changes in assets and liabilities - other; it has since been reclassified as a separate line item for all periods presented.
+On the 2001 Consolidated Statement of Cash Flows, "minority interest," " changes in assets and liabilities - other," and " (gain) loss on disposal of subsidiary stock" amounts have been reclassified.
+The amount related to the loss from discontinued operations has been separately identified as " (gain) loss of disposal of subsidiary stock".
+In addition, "minority interest" was previously disclosed as a component of "changes in assets and liabilities - other"; it has now been reclassified as a separate line item for all periods presented.